kamranahmedse/developer-roadmap/readme.md

 - Add content to roadmaps
 - Add new roadmaps
 - Suggest changes to existing roadmaps
-- Discuss ideas in issues
+- Discuss ideas and issues
 - Spread the word

 ## Thanks to all contributors ❤